Rage Against the Machine – The Revolution Set to Drop-D Tuning

 The 1992 debut — a Molotov cocktail disguised as a major-label release.

-Very few debuts hit like a manifesto.
-Rage Against the Machine’s first album is a political detonation: rap cadences, funk rhythms, metal weight, and guitar work so inventive it still sounds futuristic.
-Zack de la Rocha and Tom Morello form a frontline of fury and experimentation.
+Very few debuts sound like a manifesto.
+The first album by Rage Against the Machine is not simply a recording debut.
+It is a political and sonic detonation.
+Urgent rap cadences, elastic funk grooves, metal weight, and guitar work so inventive it still feels projected into the future.

 Political and Sonic Warfare